JasperFx/lamar/documentation/documentation/ioc/disposing.md

 <[sample:singleton-in-action]>

-_Ejecting_ a singleton-scoped object will also force it to be disposed.
-See <[linkto:diagnostics/using-the-container-model]> for more information on how to eject singletons from a running `Container`.

 ## Nested Containers

-As discussed in <[linkto:the-container/nested-containers]>, any transient, _AlwaysUnique_ (as of 4.0), or container-scoped object that implements `IDisposable` and is created by a nested container will be disposed as the nested container is disposed:
+As discussed in <[linkto:documentation/ioc/nested-containers]>, any transient or container-scoped object that implements `IDisposable` and is created by a nested container will be disposed as the nested container is disposed:

 <[sample:nested-disposal]>